.

 Learn More: How to Set Up a Committee to Select a Laboratory Information System

 Next, and just as important, is conducting a needs assessment.
 This entails evaluating current laboratory processes to identify strengths, weaknesses, and areas that need improvement.
-After completing this internal assessment you and the team will truly understand the specific requirements the new medical laboratory information system will need to support.
+After completing this internal assessment you and the team will truly understand the specific requirements the new laboratory information system will need to support.

 The next order of business is selecting the best LIS system for your lab’s current needs and future goals.
 This will require thorough market research to identify a shortlist of laboratory information system companies before engaging them for more information and LIS software demonstrations.

-Attending trade shows, reading trade journals, and gathering input from other laboratories are additional recommended steps while conducting market research.
+Attending trade shows, reading journals, and gathering input from other laboratories are additional recommended steps while conducting market research.

 Learn More: What You Need to Know Before Contracting with a Laboratory Information System (LIS) Company